dsagman/picat/readme.md

 - This state is passed from each action to the next and modified as needed based on the chosen action.
 - There are two `action` predicates, which are pattern matched on whose turn it is. `0` for the player and `1` for the boss.
 (And why is Bruce Springsteen always the enemy?)
 - The notation `State@[0,[MaxHP, HP, Mana, BHP, BDamage], Shield, Poison, Recharge, Mode]` binds the variable State to all of the list after the `@` sign.
 This way it can be referenced in whole in the `Action` variable rather than having to retype all of that.
-- The notation `_` for variables in the `final` predicate mean that the variable isn't being used.
+- The notation `_` for variables in the `final` predicate mean that the variable isn't being used and this is simply a placeholder.
 The term of art here is *anonymous variable*.
 Which is weird to think about.
 It's still variable, but no one cares.
 - Like Blocks World, this code uses a construct similar to a  case statement formed through clauses separated by `;` meaning "or".
 (It's not exactly a case statement because backtracking/failure will automatically evaluate the other alternatives.
 Logic programming!
 See this [section](#control-flow-the--operator).)

 - `sign` is used to avoid having an `if`.
 For example, `NBHP = BHP - (3 * sign(Poison))` means that if `Poison` is 0, then `sign(Poison)` is 0, but if `Poison` is greater than 0, `sign` returns 1.
 It didn't run any faster, but I felt like a boss for writing it this way.
 - The list of possible spells is built up by addition, `++`, rather than starting with all and removing.
 At first I tried removing, but the logic was complex to use `delete` and hard to implement.
 Accumulating allowed spells was much more straightforward to code.
-- Also, the ability to reassign, `:=`, or what the functional people call *mutability*, can be very handy. *Unsafe* as the functional crowd calls it, yes, but oh so nice.
+- Also, the ability to reassign, `:=`, or what the functional people call *mutability*, can be very handy. *Impure* as the functional crowd calls it, yes, but oh so nice.
 However, like any good weapon, one must be careful to not cut off your own foot, so be careful when reassigning variable values.
 Standard Prolog, fyi, has only immutable variables.
 - **The key to this problem is trying all of the possible spells that are available.
 That's where `member` comes in.** This line

     `member([Spell,SpellMana],Spells`